 “Booka” was a childhood nickname.
 Until his first record showed his surname, Johnny O’Keefe had billed him simply as Booka.

 References: 1.
 Booka Hyland tells his story in a YouTube interview posted by Sallie6.
 2. Damian Johnstone, The Wild One, 2001, on O’Keefe’s role at Leedon.
 Johnstone also mentions Hyland several times and includes his reminiscences about his days with O’Keefe.

-Dick Wolf (also cited as Wolfe): prolific songwriter, A&R man and producer.
+Co-writer of Transistor Dick Wolf (also cited as Wolfe) was a prolific songwriter, A&R man and producer.
 With his frequent collaborator Randy Starr (b.
 Warren Nadel) he wrote Jackie Wilson’s Right Now, covered in Australia by Johnny O’Keefe.
 Randy Starr’s own After School (1957, #32 USA) was written by Wolf and Starr, and they are also credited as composers on George Hamilton IV’s version of the traditional song I Know Where I’m Going (1958, #43 USA, #23 UK).

 When he was A&R man at Kapp Records Wolf produced Bryan Hyland (no relation to Booka), including on his Itsy Bitsy Teeny Weeny Yellow Polka Dot Bikini (1961, #1 USA).

 Songwriter Irwin Schuster, who died in 1984, was a senior executive with major music publishers Screen Gems, Trinity Music and Chappell Music.

 Further reading: For more on Dick Wolf and his collaborator Randy Starr–Warren Nadel, see under Johnny O’Keefe’s Right Now (1961).